santroma1/distractor_generation_spanish/data_annotating_notes.md

 Names 194

-Phrases 544 - 1
+Phrases 543

 Total 850

 # GLOBAL NOTES
 - There is a text on Tennesse, that has 2 questions
 - For a reason, its not exporting datapoint 177.
+EXPORTED - Question was missing
 - There is another text with 2 questions
 - There is now a total of 3 texts with 2 questions
-- Texts with 2 questions: 19
+- Texts with 2 questions: 22